Pumpkin Magic Cake Recipe

 This delicious cake is topped with a rich cream cheese frosting, but you can use another kind if you don’t have all the ingredients you need for this topping.

-Try making a simple vanilla buttercream or use homemade whipped cream or store-bought Cool Whip.
+Try making a simple vanilla buttercream or using homemade whipped cream or store-bought Cool Whip.

 Any of these options will pair wonderfully with this layered pumpkin magic cake recipe.